BrennanStein/procelio-translation/README.md

 The text of the UI element.
 You almost certainly want to change this.

 #### text_size
 In case it's necessary to overwrite the size of the text.
+0 = default.
+1024 max value.
+Must be positive.
-0 = default If unspecified, treated as 0
+If unspecified, treated as 0

 #### bold